-This section provides a scenario to illustrate how to create a Route in the Mediation perspective of Talend Studio using the data service we created in the previous section.
-For more information about how to access the Mediation perspective, see Accessing the Mediation perspective.
+This section provides a scenario to illustrate how to create a Route using the data service we created in the previous section.

 In this scenario, we will define a Route using the Web service we just created, send a request to this Web service and retrieve the response from the Web service for a further use.

 To send data to request the Web service, we use Apache ActiveMQ as the message broker.
 We need to launch the ActiveMQ server before executing the Route.
 For more information about installing and launching ActiveMQ server, see the Talend Installation Guide and the Apache Web site http://activemq.apache.org/index.html.

 To create the Route, we need a cJMSConnectionFactory component to specify the connection factory for message handling, two cJMS components, one to read a JMS message from one queue and send the request to the Web service and the other to retrieve the response from the Web service and save it in another queue, and a cCXF component to connect to the Web service.